 Chancellor Bismarck as a core of his diplomacy maintained an alliance with both Austria-Hungary and Russia.
 As long as the three emperors were united, a European War was virtually impossible.
 The three empires dominated Europe, controlling almost all of Eastern and Cenbtral Europe.
 No other power or combination of powers could challenge their combined military forces on th continet.
 In particulat as long as Russia was allied with Grmany, France had no power which it could ally to challene German continental dominance.
 Kaiser Wilhelm became emperor when his grandfather and father died in the same yea--the year of the three emperors (1888).
 Wilhelm was a young man with an expansive view of his capabilities.
 (This was a in part because of the flatery of his grandfather and Bismarck who attempted to influence him against his liberal parents.)
 Thus when he became Kaiser he did not easily accept the advise of Bismarck who he tended to see as a plodding relic of the past without his own 'keen' insights.
 He proceeded to both dismiss Bismarck and allowed the Reinsurance Treaty with Russia to lapse--a step of collosal incompetence.
 The French immediately seized on the opportunity to negotiate an alliance with the Russians, establishing a more equal European power ballance.
 The Franco-Russian Entente was signed (1891) and became a formal alliance (1894).
 This created two major alliance systems.
 It meant that Germann military planning would have to djust to powerful threats on two fronts.
 Germany had the single most powerful army on the continet, but in the comng world wars would be stimed by the need to fight two front campaigns.
 The existence of two powerful alliances created the possibility of a major European war for the first time since the Napolonic Wars (1800-15).
 It was an unlikely allince tieing the liberal French Republic to the absolutist Tsarist Empire.

 Britain and French fought a war as the Russians extended their territory south and moved to destroy the Ottoman Empire--the Crimean War (1846-48).
 This began a wider colonial conflict as the Russians moved into Central Asia, threatening the British Raj.
+India was seen as the jewel in the Briutish crown.
+Thus Anglo-Russdian reltions becamne cintentious.
 British policy focused on resisting the Russians in what became known as the Great Game.
 Britain also began a naval assistance program with Japan.
-The gowth of German power and the behavior of the eratic Kaiser finally as with the case of France drove Britaina and Russia together.
-The two countries settled their colonial differences in Persia, Afghanistan, and Tibet.
-They negotiated spheres of influence in Persia and agreed that neither country would interfere in Tibet’s internal affairs.
-Russia recognized Britain’s influence over Afghanistan.
-The agreement and the similar accord with France led evebntually to the formation of the Triple Entente.
+The growth of German power and the behavior of the eratic Kaiser finally as with the case of France drove Britain and Russia together.
+The Kaiser's decision to build a High-Seas fleet was seen by the Brutish cas a direct threat.
+Britain and Russia decided to settle their dufferences.
+The two countries negotiated their colonial differences in Persia, Afghanistan, and Tibet.
+They negotiated spheres of influence in Persia and agreed that neither country would interfere in Tibet's internal affairs.
+Russia recognized Britain's influence over Afghanistan.
+The agreement and the similar accord with France led eventually to the formation of the Triple Entente.

 Completely outside the European alliance system and not participating in the arms race was the United States.
 By the time of World War I, the United States was potentially the most powerful nation in the world with the greatest industrial econommy as well as vast agricultural production and extensive natural resources.
 America did not particpate in the European arms race.
 Thus it had a smaller army that many small European states.
 As a result, many Europeans especially the Germans) did not take America seriously.
 An exception here was Chancellor Bismarck who understood that the cultural ties and common language of America and Britain was a circumstance of emense geo-political significamce.
 Kaiser Wilhem, however, dismmissed Americans as naive.
 The British unlike the Germans preceived the potential importance of the United States.
 American at the time did not have a substantial or well equipped army.
 Apparently this was critical to the German assessment, both of American importance and the need for a foreign policy that took America's potential power intom affect.
 And across the Atlantic, an axiom of American diplomacy, established by President Washington at the very foundation of the Republic was to avoid entangling alliances and envolvement in foreign wars.
 Demonstrations large and small accross America reveal the opposition to the War.
 There is a mountain of images in the photiographic record attesting to the depth of Ameriacan determination to stay out of the War (figure 1).
 This was what the British set out to change and which the Germans decided there was no need to placate.